The Issue

 Global Impact

-URE is the second leading cause of blindness, following cataracts.
+Uncorrected blurry vision is the second leading cause of blindness, following cataracts.
 It is the main cause of moderate and severe vision impairment, affecting an estimated 826 million people worldwide.

 Impact on Children